Rene Pinto Preview, Player Props: Rays vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.51 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.57).

-- The Rockies surrender the second-most home runs in baseball (177 total, 1.4 per game).
+- The Rockies give up the third-most home runs in baseball (180 total, 1.4 per game).

-- The Rockies are sending Blach (1-1) out for his sixth start of the season.
-He is 1-1 with a 4.14 ERA and 15 strikeouts through 37 2/3 innings pitched.
+- Lambert makes the start for the Rockies, his eighth of the season.
+He is 3-4 with a 5.02 ERA and 56 strikeouts through 66 1/3 innings pitched.

-- The lefty's last appearance came on Wednesday against the Arizona Diamondbacks, when he tossed five innings, surrendering two earned runs while allowing six hits.
+- In his last time out on Saturday, the righty threw seven innings against the Chicago White Sox, allowing one earned run while surrendering four hits.

-- The 32-year-old has an ERA of 4.14, with 3.6 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .311 batting average against him.
+- The 26-year-old has a 5.02 ERA and 7.6 strikeouts per nine innings across 21 games this season, while allowing a batting average of .261 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.